QuTech-Delft/qtt/docs/calibrations.rst

 Storage
 -------

-The DataSet objects are stored with the qcodes `qcodes.data.gnuplot_format.GNUPlotFormat` or the `qcodes.data.hdf5_format.HDF5FormatMetadata`.
+The DataSet objects are stored with the qcodes :code:`qcodes.data.gnuplot_format.GNUPlotFormat` or the :code:`qcodes.data.hdf5_format.HDF5FormatMetadata`.
 For storage of other objects we recommend to use HDF5.